bohdaq/file-ext/README.md

     2. Get path symlink points to
     3. Create symlink.
 Works for files and directories on Unix and Windows
 5. User
-    1. Get name of the user who is running the process
+    1. Get the name of the user who is running the process
-    2. Get domain user belongs to (available only on Windows)
+    2. Get [domain](https://en.wikipedia.org/wiki/Windows_domain) user belongs to (available only on Windows)

 ## Configuration
 No additional configuration